Marburg Files

-The Marburg Files, also known as the Windsor Files or Duke of Windsor Files, are a series of top-secret documents discovered in Germany during May 1945 near the Harz Mountains and compiled at Marburg Castle, Hesse.
+The Marburg Files, also known as the Windsor Files or Duke of Windsor Files, are a series of documents discovered in Germany during May 1945 near the Harz Mountains and compiled at Marburg Castle, Hesse.
 The files are alleged to have detailed a 1940 Nazi plot titled Operation Willi, attempting to persuade the Duke of Windsor to side with the Nazis in a bid to bring the United Kingdom into peace negotiations.
+The files were sent to the United Kingdom, where they were suppressed from public knowledge for many years.

 Discovery

 As American troops were traveling through the outskirts of Degenershausen Estate, they found large numbers of abandoned or destroyed German military vehicles scattered along the side roads, with some containing various archives from the Nazi government.
-First Lieutenant David Silberberg initially discovered documents signed by the foreign minister of Nazi Germany, Joachim von Ribbentrop, and returned to Degenershausen to further study the background of his findings.
+First Lieutenant David D. Silberberg initially discovered documents signed by the foreign minister of Nazi Germany, Joachim von Ribbentrop, and returned to Degenershausen to further study the background of his findings.
 After being advised of the locations of Meisdorf House and Marburg Castle, he escorted intelligence officers to the sites where a number of additional items were discovered.
 During this time, American troops arrested a German soldier named Karl von Loesch, an assistant to Hitler's personal translator Paul-Otto Schmidt, as he was retreating from Treffurt, near Eisenach.
 Schmidt had instructed him to destroy all the top-secret papers which he had placed in archives.
 Von Loesch destroyed the majority, but privately decided to keep some, and interred them in the grounds near the outskirts of Marburg.
 He was subsequently, by chance, introduced to Lieutenant-Colonel R. C. Thomson, chief of the British documents team, and offered to lead Thomson's team to the location of the buried correspondence in exchange for immunity from prosecution.

-Around 400 tonnes of material was exhumed by the United States military and transported to Marburg Castle for review.
+Around 400 tonnes of material were exhumed by the United States military and transported to Marburg Castle for review.
 Upon inspection, at least 60 documents appeared to contain correspondence between the Duke of Windsor and the Nazi German high command.
 American diplomats examined the contents before relaying a mix of original drafts and replicas to the British government.
 UK Prime Minister Winston Churchill discussed the files with King George VI, who insisted the files be suppressed and never released to the public.
 The entire collection was sent to the United Kingdom in 1948 and housed at Whaddon Hall, Buckinghamshire.